cemreefe/cemreefe.github.io/source/index.md

 ! include photo_gallery

-Take a look at [blogs I follow](https://github.com/cemreefe/favourite-blogs), or read some of my favourite posts;
+Take a look at [blogs I follow](https://github.com/cemreefe/favourite-blogs), or read some of my favourite posts below.
+[Click here to see all my posts.](/blog)

 % posts:featured:detailed